AGH-CEAI/robotiq_hande_description/README.md

 ## Usage

 In your URDF (Xacro) file include the Hand-E definition.
-Provide an unique name and the parent link (for instance `tool0`) as the parameters:
+Provide a unique name and the parent link (for instance `tool0`) as the parameters:

 ```xml
 <xacro:include filename="$(find robotiq_hande_description)/urdf/robotiq_hande_gripper.xacro" />